Mental Health for All Virtual Conference: Deconstructing Normal

-This past year and a bit we’ve come face-to-face with inequities and injustices that pre-date the pandemic but .
+This past year and a bit we’ve come face-to-face with inequities and injustices that pre-date the pandemic but have become more apparent since.
 These include systemic racism, housing, food and employment insecurity, and an inadequate mental healthcare system.
 Before COVID-19, maybe “normal” hid the cracks that people fall through.
-Brutal and dehumanizing, m.
+Brutal and dehumanizing, maybe racism seemed “normal,” as did poverty.
 When it comes to mental health care, it was pretty “normal” to be waiting.
 Wasn’t all of that just very, very normal?

 Normal is absolutely everywhere.
 We apply the judgments “normal” and “abnormal” to our own – and others’ – thoughts and behaviours.
 We may not always notice, but what is and isn’t normal permeates our lives, our social, political and medical institutions, and our views on mental health.